cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 - the width of each valley ($W_{valley}$)
 - and finally, the total number of valleys that fit into the tank ($n_{valleys}$)

-The first input, the radius of the jet reverser half pipe, is important in determining what the maximum width of the expanded jet should be.
+The first input, the radius of the jet reverser half pipe, is important in determining what the maximum width of the expanded jet can be.
 In order for the jet reverser to work properly, we would want the flow from the diffuser to only hit the rightmost half (or leftmost, does not matter which side) of the half pipe (Figure 11).

 <p align="center">
   <img src="https://github.com/cheertsang/LaMeraChimba/blob/master/Images/diffuser_diagram_side.png?raw=True" height = 400>